nadeeshakumari/Time-Series-Analysis-of-COVID-19-Deaths-in-Sri-Lanka/README.md

 2. **Transform Data**
 - Convert data into a time series object with daily frequency starting from October 22, 2020.

-Stationarity Check
+3. **Stationarity Check**

-Apply Augmented Dickey-Fuller (ADF) test.
+- Apply Augmented Dickey-Fuller (ADF) test.

-Difference the data if necessary to achieve stationarity.
+- Difference the data if necessary to achieve stationarity.

-Model Identification
+4. **Model Identification**

-Examine ACF and PACF plots.
+- Examine ACF and PACF plots.

-Use auto.arima() to identify the best-fit model based on AICc.
+- Use auto.arima() to identify the best-fit model based on AICc.

-Model Diagnostics
+5. **Model Diagnostics**

-Check residuals for autocorrelation using Ljung-Box test.
+-Check residuals for autocorrelation using Ljung-Box test.

-Review residual plots.
+- Review residual plots.

-Forecasting
+6. **Forecasting**

-Forecast the future daily deaths for the next 10 periods (customizable).
+- Forecast the future deaths for the next 10 periods.

-Plot forecast with 95% confidence intervals.
+- Plot forecast with 95% confidence intervals.

-Model Evaluation
+7. **Model Evaluation**

-Output forecasted values.
+- Output forecasted values.

-Compute accuracy metrics.
+- Compute accuracy metrics.

-📦 Requirements
-Ensure the following R packages are installed:

-r
-Copy
-Edit
-install.packages(c("forecast", "tseries", "lmtest", "ggplot2",
-                   "zoo", "xts", "dplyr", "readr", "scales")) 📁 Data Source
-The dataset (srilanka.csv) should be placed at:

-swift
-Copy
-Edit
-C:/Users/ASUS/Desktop/Corona/srilanka.csv
-You can modify the file path in the script to match your local directory.

-🧪 Example Forecast Plot
-The script ends with a forecast plot visualizing the predicted number of deaths per million with a 95% confidence interval.

-📌 Notes
-Time series frequency is set to 365 (daily).

-ADF test is used for checking stationarity.

-Model selection is based on KPSS test and AICc.

-Only 10 future periods are forecasted — adjust h as needed for longer forecasts.